computate-org/computate-vertx/README.md

 # Computate Search Tools

-Tools for integrating with open source Search Engines like Apache Solr, Elasticsearch and Lucene.
+Tools for integrating with Eclipse Vert.x.